clayclayclay/java-rule-engine/README.md

 What is rule mapping service?

-In my view, the service can calculate some results (such as the discount, warranty period etc.) by some rules that merchant hava set.
+Rule mapping service calculates results (such as the discount, warranty period etc.) based on rules provided by a merchant.

 Why I do the work?